openstack/barbican-specs/specs/template.rst

 that have not already been mentioned, such as:

 * What config options are being added?
-Should they be more generic than proposed (for example a flag that other hypervisor drivers might want to implement as well)?
+Should they be more generic than proposed (for example a flag that other Secret Stores might want to implement as well)?
 Are the default values ones which will work well in real deployments?